Kelly Ripa Rings In The New Year With Husband Mark Consuelos And ‘Hot’ ABC News Anchor

 “New Years Rockin’ eve!”

-Ripa alludes to the fact that the picture may have been taken the previous evening though she did not share it with fans until New Years Day.
+Ripa alluded to the fact that the picture may have been taken the previous evening, though she did not share it with fans until New Year’s Day.
 In all, the photo gained an impressive 45,000 likes and over 480 comments.
 Like her other picture, Kelly’s female fans couldn’t help but gush over how handsome Ripa’s husband is.

 “You are so fortunate.
 He’s so handsome” one fan commented while countless others had a similar opinion.